 'To promote curiosity about the world and how it works, through child-centred activities.'

 At St Monica’s Catholic Primary School, we believe a high-quality science education provides the foundations for understanding the world.
-Science has changed, and continues to change our lives and all pupils should be taught essential aspects of the knowledge, methods, processes and uses of science.
+We have a highly sequenced curriculum, with clear links and progression from Nursery, right up to Year 6.

-We also recognise that Science encompasses a broad range of subject knowledge and draws on disciplines from the wider world such as mathematics, engineering, computing and geography.
-We believe making these curriculum connections are essential components that help to engage and connect our children with the opportunities Science provide.
+We also recognise that Science encompasses a broad range of subject knowledge and draws on disciplines from the wider world, such as mathematics, engineering, computing and geography.
+We believe making these curriculum connections is an essential component in our school that helps to engage and connect our children with the amazing array of opportunities that Science provides.

 Substantive knowledge– this is the subject knowledge and explicit vocabulary used to learn about the content.
 Common misconceptions are explicitly revealed as non-examples and positioned against known and accurate content.
 In CUSP science, an extensive and connected knowledge base is constructed so that pupils can use these foundations and integrate it with what they already know.
 Misconceptions are challenged carefully and in the context of the substantive and disciplinary knowledge.
 In CUSP Science, it is recommended that misconceptions are not introduced too early, as pupils need to construct a mental model in which to position that new knowledge.

-What is CUSP and how does it inspire our Intent, Implementation and Impact in Science?
+What is the CUSP curriculum and how does it inspire our Intent, Implementation and Impact in Science?

 INTENT

 A guiding principle of CUSP Science is that each study draws upon prior learning.
-For example, in the EYFS, pupils may learn about The Natural World through daily activities and exploring their locality and immediate environment.
+For example, in Nursery and Reception, pupils learn about The Natural World through daily activities and exploring their locality and immediate environment.
 This is revisited and positioned so that new and potentially abstract content in Year 1, such as "Animals, including Humans", is related to what children already know.
 This makes it easier to cognitively process.
 This helps to accelerate new learning as children integrate prior understanding.

 CUSP Science is organised into three distinct subject domains: biology, physics and chemistry.